 Can You Marry Your First Cousin in Colorado?

 Yes.
 Colorado law permits first cousins to marry without restriction.
 Someone called our office last week with a simple question about whether it was permissible to marry a cousin.
-While we unfortunately are not able to give out legal advice over the telephone (state bar concerns, plus our professional liability insurance carrier would have conniptions), there’s no harm in answering the question publicly (and anonymously) on this blog.
+While we unfortunately are not able to give out legal advice over the telephone (state bar concerns, plus our professional liability insurance carrier would have conniptions), there’s no harm in answering the question publicly on this blog.

 Pursuant to , the following relatives may not marry one-another:

 - Ancestor & Descendant (i.e. parent/child, grandparent/grandchild, etc)

 - Aunt/Uncle & Niece/Nephew, although this ban has an exception for “marriages permitted by the established customs of aboriginal cultures.”

 In Colorado, the prohibitions are absolute, and do not depend upon whether one spouse is able to bear children, or whether the relative is half-blood or whole blood.
 Contrast that to some states, such as Arizona, Illinois & Indiana, where cousins are only permitted to marry if both of them are over 50, or one of them is infertile.
 Because Colorado has no such restrictions, there are occasional news reports about the state being a “destination” for first cousins from other states who wish to marry.

 For a complete listing of the legality of marrying cousins in each state, see this Wikipedia article.

 Birth Defects if You Marry a Cousin?

 Does marrying your cousin increase the chances of children having birth defects?
 Yes, according to scientists.
 First cousins share about 12.5% of their DNA with one-another, and the concern over birth defects is what motivates some states to allow first cousin marriages only when the couple is incapable of having children.